arv-anshul/yt-watch-history-v2/README.md

 > \[!CAUTION\]
 >
-> You have to first train the model locally, and after that, put that model into a
+> First, you have to train the ML model locally, and after that, start the docker
-> container to work.
+> container (because each containers are connected with their respective directories).
 >
-> Fix this issue or find a better way to this.
+> **AUTHOR NOTE**: Fix this issue or find a better way to this.

 ### Frontend